 Extra Tip For Caregivers: If you confirm via thermometer that your older loved one’s temperature has dipped below 95 degrees, seek medical assistance immediately.

 Icy, snowy roads and sidewalks make it easy to slip and fall.

 “Unfortunately, falls are a common occurrence for senior citizens, especially during the winter months,” says Dr. Stanley Wang, a physician at Stanford Hospital that specializes in senior care.
 “Often these falls cause major injuries such as hip and wrist fractures, head trauma and major lacerations.”

 While younger people often recover relatively quickly from such injuries, older adults face complications, which Wang says are a leading cause of death from injury in men and women over the age of 65.

 For that reason, Wickshire recommends older adults wear shoes with good traction and non-skid soles, and stay inside until the roads are clear.
-Replacing a worn cane tip can make walking easier, and older people are advised to take their shoes off as soon as they return indoors, because often snow and ice attach to the soles and, once melted, can lead to slippery conditions inside.
+Replacing a worn cane tip can make walking easier in winter weather, and older people are advised to take their shoes off as soon as they return indoors, because often snow and ice attach to the soles and, once melted, can lead to slippery conditions inside.

 TIP 3: Prepare For The Power Outage

 Winter storms can almost always lead to power outages, even in places such as Texas like we saw in February of 2021.
 Make sure your older loved one has easy access to flashlights and a battery-powered radio in case the power goes out.
 Stockpile warm blankets.
 Longer power outages can spoil the food in your refrigerator and freezer so keep a supply of non-perishable foods that can be eaten cold on hand.

 If the power goes out, older adults should wear several layers of clothing, including a hat.
 Check out this winter weather checklist from the CDC to make sure your loved one has everything they may need: